dnlrv/CloudSuiteEnhancementToolkit/README.md

 Connect-CloudSuiteTenant -Url mytenant.my.centrify.net -User mycloudadmin@domain.com
 ```

-You will be prompted for a password and whatever MFA challenge is associated with that login.
+*Federated Users* - a small popup will occur that will have you log into your Federated IdP.
+Once you complete authentication, the pop should close and you should be back in the PowerShell session.

-**Known issue:** Federated Users will not work here.
-Use a Centrify Directory user instead.
+*Non-Federated Users* - You will be prompted for a password and whatever MFA challenge is associated with that login.

 ## Once Connected